AngelPhysics/AngelPhysics/README.md

-# 👋 Hi, I'm Ángel Encinas
+# 👋 Hi, I'm Ángel Encinas Moreno

 I'm an aspiring researcher deeply passionate about **astrophysics**, **particle physics**, and especially the fascinating world of **astroparticles and neutrinos**.
 This GitHub profile is my way of sharing the knowledge, tools, and code I've developed during my academic journey — including projects from my Master's degree and various research experiences.